GidonFrischkorn/ws-process-level-data-analysis/README.md

 The `data` folder contains the data set we will use for the exercises.
 Please note that these data sets are shared only for the exercises and are not to be distributed further.

+The `references` folder contains PDF files of articles that provide an accessible introduction to most models and also include more detailed background information.

 ## Required software

 Please ensure that you have a current version of R (> 4.0.0) and RStudio installed on your machine.
 You can find instrcuction on dowloading these here: